VIC.GOV.AU | Policy and Advisory Library

 For the purposes of CSEF, students may be eligible for assistance if they attend a registered Victorian school.

-CSEF is not payable to a students attending pre-school, kindergarten, TAFE or who are home schooled.
+CSEF is not payable to a student attending pre-school, kindergarten, TAFE or who are home schooled.

 Special consideration

-A special consideration category exists for asylum seeker families and families on temporary protection or Safe Haven visas who are not permanent residents and do not have access to Centrelink or have a Health Care Card.
-Permanent residents or applicants with a Health Care Card are not eligible for special consideration.
+The special consideration category aims to assist families who are not permanent residents and do not have access to Centrelink or have a means tested Health Care Card, including:

-For students in temporary out of home care arrangements, including statutory kinship care or foster care, a letter of support from the institution facilitating the arrangement (for example Mackillop Family Services) or the Department of Families, Fairness and Housing (DFFH) is required as evidence and must be no more than 12 months old.
-Copies of court orders are permitted to support special consideration applications.
+A letter of support from the institution facilitating the arrangement (for example, Mackillop Family Services or the Department of Families, Fairness and Housing (DFFH)) is required as evidence and must be no more than 18 months old.
+Copies of court orders and Permanent Care Certificates are permitted to support special consideration applications.

 Applications for special consideration can be made through the standard application form.
-Further information is available in the submitting an application chapter.
+Further information is available in the Submitting an application section.

-Schools are able to accept applications from newly arrived refugee, asylum seeker and out of home care students who enrol in Terms 3 and 4.
-For these applications supporting documentation is required to be attached to the application form and a scanned copy emailed to csef@education.vic.gov.au for processing before the end of Term 4.
+Schools are able to accept special consideration applications where students enrol in Terms 3 and 4.
+For these applications, supporting documentation is required to be attached to the application form and a scanned copy emailed to csef@education.vic.gov.au for processing before the end of Term 4.

 Guidance chapter detailing the two criteria that must be met to be eligible for the CSEF